 What Is a Stuffed Mushroom

-At their core, they are large mushrooms with the stems removed and replaced with a flavorful filling.
+Stuffed mushrooms are large mushrooms with the stems removed and replaced with a flavorful filling.
 Then they are baked until everything melts together into this juicy, savory bite that feels way fancier than it actually is.

 What makes them special is the balance.